stsyg/terraform-azurerm-network/README.md

-# terraform-azurerm-network
-Deployment of Azure vNet/Subnets
+# Deployment of Azure vNet/Subnets

+The following resources will be created:

+- Azure vNet
+- Azure Subnets